appvia/tako/docs/tutorials/simple-nodejs-app-workflow.md

 Once the app has been build, pushed and deployed via _Kev's_ Skaffold integration you may inspect that the Node app is running in your cluster:

+> List Kubernetes application pods for the Node.js app:
 ```sh
 $ kubectl --context docker-desktop -n default get po